gueststar/nthm/CONTRIBUTING.md

   the descendent that is blocking or finished.
 * The complement of a reader is a term in the `blockers` or `finishers` list attached to the pipe whose descendent it is.

+### Scopes

+Since version 0.4.0, each pipe node is also a member of a doubly linked list orthogonal to the above that represents its scope hierarchy.
+Entering a scope pushes a new node in place of the current context with no blockers or finishers, but linked to the node representing its enclosing scope.
+Exiting a scope moves any blockers or finishers associated with the exited scope to the global list of roots, pops the node corresponding to the exited scope, and updates the context in thread-specific storage.

 ## Invariants